Prime Minister : Government Advancing Creation Of Safe Spaces For Communities

-Speaking at the East West Corridor Football League finals at the Hasely Crawford Stadium on Sunday evening, Mrs Persad-Bissessar said grassroots sport plays a vital role in providing positive and safe environments for youth development.
+Speaking at the East West Corridor Football League final at the Hasely Crawford Stadium on Sunday evening, Mrs. Persad-Bissessar said grassroots sport plays a vital role in providing positive and safe environments for youth development.

 She added that sport and youth development form a key pillar of the national transformation agenda.

-“That is why we brought sport and youth affairs together in one ministry.
-Sport remains one of the most powerful tools for building teamwork, discipline, and national pride.
-We provided grants and support for emerging talent across Trinidad and Tobago.”
+“That is why we brought sport and youth affairs together under one ministry.
+Sport remains one of the most powerful tools for building discipline, confidence, teamwork, national pride and opportunity.
+My government has already begun supporting sport and youth initiatives through grants, youth programmes, community sporting activities and support for emerging talent across T&T.”

 The Prime Minister said nation-building does not happen only in Parliament or Government offices, but also on football fields and within communities.